-Your doctor will perform a physical exam to diagnose a hernia.
+Your doctor will perform a physical exam to diagnose the hernia.
 The exam may include imaging tests, such as an abdominal ultrasound, CT scan or MRI.
-You may be placed on a high-fiber diet with vegetables and fruit to ease constipation.
-Surgery is the only way to correct a hernia.
+Once you’re sure you have a hernia, your healthcare provider will explain your options for hernia repair surgery.

-In an open hernia repair surgery, a surgeon makes an incision in the skin, locates the hernia sac, pushes the sac back into its proper position or removes it, reinforces the muscle wall with stitches or mesh, and closes the incision.
 An open hernia repair surgery takes about ninety minutes and is performed on an outpatient basis.
-After surgery, you will be in the recovery room for about three hours.
-You will not be able to drive that day, so be sure to have a family member or friend with you.
+After surgery, you’ll be in the recovery room for about three hours before you can go home.
+You won’t be able to drive that day, so be sure to have a family member or friend with you.

 Open hernia repair surgeries are performed by general surgeons.
-During surgery, patients are either under general anesthesia or local anesthesia and won’t feel any pain.
-This is usually an outpatient surgery.
+During surgery, you’ll be under general anesthesia or local anesthesia and won’t feel any pain.
 Recovery from open hernia repair surgery takes a few days, though strenuous activity is usually prohibited for up to six weeks after surgery.

 What happens during a laparoscopic hernia repair surgery?

-Laparoscopic hernia repair surgeries are performed by general surgeons.
+Laparoscopic hernia repair is an outpatient procedure typically performed by a general surgeon.
 During surgery, patients are either under general anesthesia or local anesthesia and won’t feel any pain.
-This is usually an outpatient surgery.
-Recovery from laparoscopic hernia repair surgery takes a few days, though strenuous activity is usually prohibited for up to five weeks after surgery.
+Recovery from laparoscopic hernia repair takes a few days, though strenuous activity is usually prohibited for up to five weeks after surgery.

 Are there alternatives to hernia repair surgery?

 Surgery is the only option to repair a hernia.
-Your doctor will recommend either an open hernia repair surgery or laparoscopic hernia repair surgery, depending on your personal situation.
-In some cases, your doctor may suggest watchful waiting if they don’t think surgery is necessary.
+Your doctor will recommend either open or laparoscopic hernia surgery, depending on your personal situation.
+In some cases, your they may suggest watchful waiting if they don’t think surgery is necessary.

-Finding a fair cost for your laparoscopic hernia repair surgery
+Finding a fair cost for your hernia repair surgery